Opalinium/nocturna-docs/terms.md

 - Attempt to bypass rate limits or other protective measures
 - Share premium features with non-subscribers (account sharing)
 - Use premium features in violation of Patreon's Terms of Service
+- Use mass nickname operations for harassment, impersonation, or malicious purposes

 ### 5.2 Server Administrator Responsibilities